raul/active_record_doctor/README.md

 Supported configuration options:

 - `ignore_models` - models whose associations should not be checked.
-- `ignore_columns` - associations, written as Model.association, that should not be checked.
+- `ignore_associations` - associations, written as Model.association, that should not be checked.

 ### Detecting Primary Keys Having Short Integer Types